zjfong/geoquakes/README.md

 #### Bonus:
 Extend your template:
 - Calculate how long ago the quake occurred and add it to the page.
 E.g. "28 hours ago".
 Currently, the time that the API returns is in Unix time (seconds since 1/1/1970).
 That's a nice format for computers, but not a nice format for humans.
-- Parse the title to only include the location, E.g. Instead of "M 4.2 - 1km ESE of Fontana, California", it should just say "Fontana, California"
+- Parse the title to only include the location, E.g. Instead of "M 4.2 - 1km ESE of Fontana, California", it should just say "Fontana, California."
 - Create a visual indicator of the magnitude of a quake.
 For instance, maybe a 4.0 is indicated by a "yellow" dot, a 5.0 by an "orange" dot, and anything larger is "red".